Reading Royals: 2022–2024: James Henry era

 On June 17, 2022, the Royals announced that James Henry would take over as head coach.
 On August 8, 2022, the Royals and Flyers announced that their partnership extended throughout the 2023–24 season with an option to extend the deal further.

 James Henry was relieved of Head Coaching duties on Jan 29th, 2024.

 2024–2025: Jason Binkley era

 After serving as the interim Head Coach following the dismissal of Head Coach James Henry, the Royals missed the playoffs for the first time since the 2018-2019 season.
 Binkley was hired as Head Coach, shedding the interim title as well adding General Manager to his resume on May 17, 2024.

 The Reading Royals announced that they have parted ways / fired Jason Binkley from the Head Coach and General Manager position as of May 27, 2025.

+2025–Present: Anthony Peters era

+On June 20, 2025, the Royals announced that Anthony Peters would be hired as the team's 10th Head Coach and General Manager.
+Peters most recently served as assistant coach of the Florida Everblades.